10 Best Herbal Teas For Speech Difficulty

 glycyrrhiza glabra tea

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal teas to support vocal health and alleviate speech difficulties.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine to support respiratory and throat health.

 echinacea purpurea tea